Stonec823/Sentiment-Analysis-Amazon-Reviews/README.md

 # Setup

-Go to GCP Vertex AI > Workbench > Managed notebooks
+Go to GCP Vertex AI > Workbench > Managed notebooks https://console.cloud.google.com/vertex-ai/workbench/instances

-Create an instance for your personal email

-Start the managed notebook then open jupyterlab
+Select create new at the top to create an instance, don't sweat too much about the details here, just select create.
+This step may take some time to load, don't worry just be a bit patient.
+Once you have an instance, click open jupyterlab.

 On the ribbon above, there is a 'Git' click on that then 'Clone a repository' and paste the link to this repo https://github.gatech.edu/jtriemer3/CSE-6242-Amazon-Review-Sentiment.git
+You'll have to login to your gatech github here, mine is jtriemer3 then my password.

-Open terminal and run the below commands
+Next open a terminal and run the below commands

 ```
 source ~/.bashrc